libertyJ29/Android-torch/README.md

 # Android-torch
 Android app that uses the Camera's flash light as a Torch.
-Enables strobing of the torch on a new thread
+Enables strobing of the torch light on a new thread